pymupdf/PyMuPDF/docs/faq.rst

 Line **width is ignored**.
 The surplus part of a line will simply be invisible.

-However, for built-in fonts there are ways to calculate the line width beforehand - see :meth:`getTextlength`.
+However, for built-in fonts there are ways to calculate the line width beforehand - see :meth:`get_text_length`.

 Here is another example.
 It inserts 4 text strings using the four different rotation options, and thereby explains, how the text insertion point must be chosen to achieve the desired result::